Sauteed Kale with Garlic and Onion

 - Optional: Spanish Sherry Vinegar

-How did I serve the Garlic Kale?
+How did I serve the Sauteed Kale?

 I served my kale with a sprinkling of Spanish Sherry Vinegar which is definitely optional; you could also sprinkle the cooked kale with balsamic vinegar, rice vinegar, or even apple cider vinegar which is what my mother always used over cooked greens when I was a kid.